zhaolebor/zhaolebor.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSE in Robotics
+    - course: M.S.E. in Robotics
       institution: University of Pennsylvania
       year: 2024 (Expected)
-    - course: BA in Computer Science / BS in Engineering
+    - course: B.A. in Computer Science / B.S. in Engineering
       institution: Swarthmore College
       year: 2018